spolanski/CoFEA/benchmarks/08-C208_B_1_1_cantilever_beam/Readme.md

 # Material
-Beam plates are modeled as plastic S355 acc. to [1] s.4.7.5. using true stress strain.
+Beam plates are modeled as plastic S355 acc. to [1] s.4.7.5. using true or engineering stress strain (standard doesn't definite this matter unambiguously).
 Vertical and horizontal plates have relevantly various thicknesses, what shall be taken into account.
 Material is ideally plastic in range above material tensile strength.
 ![Kiku](readme_images/B_1_1_material_definition.png)

+###### Material definition based on true stress-strain
 Values to implement in material definition for 16mm thickness S355:
 strain 	 stress
 0.0000 	 0